 What is International SEO?

-International SEO involves optimizing your website to appear in search results across different countries, languages, or both.
+International SEO involves optimizing your website to rank across different countries, languages, or both.
+It goes beyond translation.
+You need the right URL structure, proper hreflang signals, and content that resonates locally.

 International SEO addresses: